Otto F. Toepfer

 Otto Carl Franz Toepfer (January 13, 1872 – February 17, 1949) was a member of the Wisconsin State Assembly.

 Biography

 Toepfer was born in Middleton, Wisconsin.
-He died on February 17, 1949 and is buried at Forest Hill Cemetery in Madison, Wisconsin.
+He died on February 17, 1949.

 Career

 Toepfer was a member of the Assembly from 1939 to 1940.
 He was a farmer and was involved with agricultural and cattle raising associations.
 He was a director of a bank and a trust company.
 He was a Republican.
 He served on the Madison and Middleton town boards and was also on the Dane County, Wisconsin Board of Supervisors.